HenryG-code/HenryG-code/README.md

 - 👋 Hi, I’m @HenryG-code
-- 👀 I’m interested in ... space
+- 👀 I’m interested in ... all things IT
-- 🌱 I’m currently learning ... all things IT
+- 🌱 I’m currently learning ...
+Software engineering
-- 💞️ I’m looking to collaborate on ... coding
+- 💞️ I’m looking to collaborate on ...
+Projects
 - 📫 How to reach me ... gagianohenry@gmail.com

 <!---